-The Investment Committee consists of 5 members which include the Risk Management Function Holder, the Company's Investment Manager, and other members of Senior Management.
+The Investment Committee consists of 5 members which include the General Manager, the Company's Chief Risk Officer and Chief Actuary, the Risk Management Function Holder, the Company's Investment Manager, and the Chief Financial Officer.
 It is chaired by the Company's General Manager.
-The purpose of the Committee is to oversee the management of EuroLife's unit linked funds and to ensure that they are prudently managed having regard to their published objectives and having in mind solely the interests of the policyholders, always adhering to the Prudent Person Principle.
+The purpose of the Committee is to oversee the management of Eurolife's unit-linked funds and to ensure that they are prudently managed having regard to their published objectives and having in mind solely the interests of the policyholders, always adhering to the Prudent Person Principle.